byuflowlab/undergrad-onboarding/2-projects/wind-farm-layout-optimization/README.md

 ## Performance of Different Optimization Algorithms

 In the FLOW lab, we almost exclusively use a gradient-based optimizer called SNOPT.
-This is a
+This is a good optimizer that has provided good results.
+However, there very well may be a different optimizer that provides better, faster solutions.

 ## Considering Cabling and Other Wind Farm Infrastructure